dartmouth-cs98/18w-si32/docs/getting-started/README.md

 Your job is to write code that implements your bot's logic and decides what moves are sent back.
 Will you attack, build, or mine for resources?
-What will your opponent do?
+What will your opponent do, and how will your strategy take this into account?

 This guide contains everything you need to know to develop your first Monad bot.
 Let's get started.